Robert LeRoy

-Robert LeRoy (February 7, 1885 – September 7, 1946) was a tennis player from New York City in the United States, who won two medals at the 1904 Summer Olympics in St. Louis.
+Robert LeRoy (February 7, 1885 – September 7, 1946) was a tennis player from New York City in the United States who won two medals at the 1904 Summer Olympics in St. Louis.
 He won a Silver medal in both the men's singles event and the men's doubles tournament, partnering Alphonzo Bell.

 Tennis career

-He played collegiate tennis at Columbia University, where in 1904 and 1906 he won the National Collegiate Athletics Association singles championship.
+He played collegiate tennis at Columbia University, where in 1904 and 1906, he won the National Collegiate Athletic Association singles championship.

 In 1907, he was a singles finalist at the U.S. National Championships, now known as the US Open.
-In the semi finals against Henry Mollenhauer, LeRoy trailed 2 sets to 1 and 5–2 and Mollenhauer had two match points.
+In the semi-finals against Henry Mollenhauer, LeRoy trailed 2 sets to 1 and 5–2, and Mollenhauer had two match points.
 A questionable line call and his opponent suffering from cramps allowed LeRoy to reach the final, where he lost in straight sets to eventual seven times champion William Larned.

-He also won three consecutive singles titles (1907–1909) at the tournament now known as the Cincinnati Masters.
+At the tournament now known as the Cincinnati Masters, he won three consecutive singles titles (1907–1909) and reached another singles final (1906).
+In doubles, he won two titles (1904 and 1905, both with Raymond D. Little) and reached another doubles final (1907 with Irving Wright).
+In mixed doubles in Cincinnati, he won the title in 1904 with Winona Closterman and reached two other mixed doubles finals (1905 with Helen Homans and 1907 with Marjorie Dodd).